A Guide To Brutalist London

 The Trellick Tower

 Looming out over the streets of Ladbroke Grove, Ernö Goldfinger’s Trellick Tower often crops up on lists of most reviled buildings in London.
 It’s certainly one of the most controversial, having earned a Grade II* listing in recognition of its architectural importance, cameos in numerous music videos and tabloid infamy as the ‘Tower of Terror’.
-Moments away from the antique stores of Goldborne Road and Portobello, it’s now become something of a haven for hipsters with mid-century modern tastes: apartments are rare, and, when they do come on the market, quickly snatched up.
+Moments away from the antique stores of Goldborne Road and Portobello, it’s now become something of a haven for hipsters with mid-century modern tastes: apartments are rare, and, when they do come on the market, are quickly snatched up.

 FIND IT: Goldborne Road, London W10 5PB